theroyakash/algorithms.theroyakash.com/docs/graph/bfs-dfs.md

 };
 ```

-Now on top of this custom graph [adjacency list] representation we'll implement BFS and DFS the 2 most common algorithms in graphs and trees ever.
+Now on top of this custom graph [adjacency list] representation, we'll implement BFS and DFS the 2 most common algorithms in graphs and trees ever.

-### BFS Implementation
+## BFS with standard graph
-Implementation follows CLRS text book for reference although not a blind copy.
+Implementation follows the CLRS textbook for reference although is not a blind copy.
 ```cpp
 #include <iostream>
 #include <list>